AP sources: Parker headed to Chicago, McBride to Minnesota - WHIZ News

 McBride averaged a career-low 12.5 points last season for the Aces, but helped them reach the WNBA Finals.
 The Notre Dame graduate has averaged 14.7 points over her career and shoots nearly 37% from behind the 3-point line.

-The Lynx also have added Natalie Achonwa with a multiyear contract, reuniting the Notre Dame teammates according to a person familiar with the deal.
-The person spoke to the AP on condition of anonymity Thursday because no deals can go through until Monday.
+The Lynx also have added Natalie Achonwa and Aerial Powers according to people familiar with the deals.
+The people spoke to the AP on condition of anonymity Thursday because no deals can go through until Monday.

 Achonwa has played her entire WNBA career in Indiana after getting drafted ninth by the Fever in 2014.
 She missed that season while recovering from an injury.
 She’s averaged 7.7 points and 4.5 rebounds in her career.

+Powers confirmed her signing to Yahoo Sports, which first reported the move.

+“I want to first thank the Washington Mystics, from coach (Mike Thibault) to everybody on the staff for welcoming me with open arms,” she said to the website.
+“I want to thank the fans for supporting me through my injuries.
+Their support never wavered.
+I won a championship with that franchise, and I’m extremely grateful.
+It’s the best experience a player can have.”

-Washington Mystics coach and general manager Mike Thibault thinks the new CBA ratified last year will make more movement possible.
+Thibault, also Washington’s general manager, thinks the new CBA ratified last year will make more movement possible.

 “The new salary cap a year ago has forced teams to rethink their rosters long term,” he said.
 “You used to be able to think in two- or three-year blocks.
 Now it’s four- or five-year blocks.
 Teams will be in a situation where you may have four or five high-paid players and need four or five young contracts to balance that out.”